quyctd/blog/posts/css-terminology.md

 }
 ```

-This is easy for any JS developer, we select element alot.
+This is easy for any JS developer, we select elements a lot.
 The answer is: `.apple`.

 > A selector is a descriptor that lets you target specific elements on the page.
 In this case, we're selecting all nodes with the “apple” class.